Vina Muliana: Career

-After participating in Abang None Jakarta, Vina continued her career as a business reporter at Liputan6.com since March 2015 hosting a show called "Berani Beda".
-After 3 years as a journalist, Vina received an offer to become a communication specialist at a state-owned enterprise.
+After participating in Abang None Jakarta, Muliana continued her career as a business reporter at Liputan6.com since March 2015, hosting a show called "Berani Beda".
+After 3 years as a journalist, Muliana received an offer to become a communication specialist at a state-owned enterprise.
 This was the starting point of her career in a state-owned company until now.
 Although she was placed in a different industry, she was in the same field, namely communication.
 After one year, she changed her position to Assistant to the Deputy Minister of State-Owned Enterprises.
 She then continued her career at MIND ID, an Indonesian state-owned enterprise engaged in the mining industry, starting from 2019 until now.
 She currently serves as MIND ID's Senior Associate in Human Capital.

-Vina started working as a content creator on the TikTok since February 2021.
+Muliana started working as a content creator on the TikTok since February 2021.
 Previously, she had downloaded TikTok since 2020 but as a viewer.
 Subsequently, she decided to create content because of the large number of generation Z who were unfamiliar with careers and her concern to see many people having difficulty finding work in the midst of the COVID-19 pandemic.
 Her first video was simple.
-A week later, she started creating career content focusing on SOEs titled “Kerja di Kementerian rasa Start Up Check (Work at the Ministry of Start Up Check)”.
-After that, her video went viral and were highly appreciated by viewers.
+A week later, she started creating career content focusing on SOEs titled Kerja di Kementerian Rasa Start Up Check (Work at the Ministry with start-up ambience Check).
+After that, her video went viral and was highly appreciated by viewers.
 She managed to gather 100 thousand followers in the first month.
 Then after three months, her account already had one million followers and continued to grow to 4 million followers in February 2022.

-At the Grand Final of the South Jakarta Abang None Selection held on 30 July 2022, Vina became one of the judges who assessed ethics, behavior, and appearance.
+At the Grand Final of the South Jakarta Abang None Selection held on 30 July 2022, Muliana became one of the judges who assessed ethics, behavior, and appearance.

 Education

-Vina pursued her undergraduate education at Padjadjaran University in the Agrotechnology from 2010 to 2014.
-During her studies, Vina was selected as a delegate to attend the Harvard National Model United Nations in Boston, USA from 13 to 18 February 2014 along with 17 other chosen representatives.
+Muliana pursued her undergraduate education at Padjadjaran University in the Agrotechnology from 2010 to 2014.
+During her studies, Muliana was selected as a delegate to attend the Harvard National Model United Nations in Boston, U.S. from 13 to 18 February 2014 along with 17 other chosen representatives.
 At the event, the delegation represented the countries of Ethiopia and Zimbabwe in several discussion topics.
-When completing her final project, Vina postponed her thesis so that she had to delay her graduation from October 2014 to January 2015 since she participated in the Abang None Jakarta event.
+When completing her final project, Muliana postponed her thesis so that she had to delay her graduation from October 2014 to January 2015 since she participated in the Abang None Jakarta event.

 While pursuing a career as a reporter, she continued her master's degree at the London School of Public Relations in the Communication Studies program with a full scholarship.
 She started her studies in 2015 and graduated in 2017.